Gerald Ridsdale: Convictions

 While he was working at the hospital, a victim phoned Victoria Police in November 1992, leading to Ridsdale's arrest in February 1993.
-In May 1993, Ridsdale was charged on summons in the Melbourne Magistrates Court with 30 counts of indecent assault against 9 boys aged between 12 and 16 between 1974 and 1980.
-Cardinal George Pell, a former Archbishop of Melbourne, testified before the 1993 hearing that he and Ridsdale had shared a clergy house together while Pell was an assistant priest at St Alipius' Church with Ridsdale in the 1970s.
-Pell denied knowing about any of Ridsdale's absuse.
+In May 1993, Ridsdale was charged on summons in the Melbourne Magistrates Court with 30 counts of indecent assault against nine boys aged between 12 and 16 between 1974 and 1980.
+George Pell, then an auxiliary bishop of Melbourne, testified before the 1993 hearing that he and Ridsdale had shared a clergy house together while Pell was an assistant priest at St Alipius' Church with Ridsdale in the 1970s.
+Pell denied knowing about any of Ridsdale's abuse.
+Journalist and former priest Paul Bongiorno, who also lived in a presbytery with Ridsdale, told ABC radio that Ridsdale concealed his activities: "They hide it.
+It was certainly hidden from me.
+And when it came out, after I'd left the priesthood, I was shocked and I was ashamed."
 Ridsdale pleaded guilty and was sentenced to 12 months' jail with a non-parole period of three months.
 A few weeks later, in 1994, Ridsdale was again put on trial.
 He pleaded guilty to 46 charges of abusing 20 boys and one girl between 1961 and 1982.
 He was sentenced to 18 years' imprisonment with a minimum of 15 years, to be served cumulatively with the previous sentence.

-In 2006, he pleaded guilty to 35 charges relating to indecent assault against 10 boys between 1970 and 1987 in Bacchus Marsh, Ballarat, Warrnambool, Edenhope, Horsham and Mortlake.
+In 2006, Ridsdale pleaded guilty to 35 charges relating to indecent assault against 10 boys between 1970 and 1987 in Bacchus Marsh, Ballarat, Warrnambool, Edenhope, Horsham and Mortlake.
 He was sentenced to 13 years' imprisonment with a minimum of seven years, three years of which was ordered to be served concurrently (the remainder of the previous sentence).
 A few of his victims criticised the leniency of the sentence.